-Basically, every element in the universe possesses some magnetic behaviour as their composition involves charged particles i.e., proton and electron.
+Basically, every element in the universe possesses some magnetic behaviour as their composition involves charged particles, i.e., proton and electron.
 However, the degree of possessing magnetism differs from one to another.

-Magnetic Classification of Materials
+Types of Magnetic Materials

 Diamagnetic materials are the type of materials that are less magnetized in the presence of an external magnetic field but in the opposite direction to that of the applied field.
 The compounds in which the atomic structure has completely filled shells possess diamagnetic behaviour.